DHBW-TINF24F/Team5-management-and-docs/PROJECT/software-requirements-specification.md

 It has to be acessable for every user group and should bring all relevant information about the selected products.

 > See [limitations](#limitations) for more information about the shop.
-> Project Bisasam assumes that guests are call uponed to register before buying a product.
+> Project Bisasam assumes that guests are called upon to register before buying a product.

 Project Bisasam does not change Mnestix' user management nor user rules/rights.

 ### Limitations

-Project Bisasam convers a shop function with a chart.
+Project Bisasam covers a shop function with a chart.
 It does not implement money transaction or other interfaces to buy a product.

 ### Assumptions and dependencies